DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "It cannot be helped, Cryptids are like that, after all"

-In front of Kai is 3 meters tall machine that imitates Dragon.
+In front of Kai was 3 meters tall machine that imitates Dragon.
 _If by any chance Cryptids would escape from graveyard_.
 For that reason there is such training, but.
 Most people supported Saki's opinion that is is useless.